rolandsz/Freenove_Three-wheeled_Smart_Car_Kit_for_Raspberry_Pi/README.md

 cfssl gencert --ca=ssl/ca.pem --ca-key=ssl/ca-key.pem --config=ssl/ca-config.json ssl/client-csr.json | cfssljson --bare client/ssl/client
 ```

----
 ### API
 The gRPC API runs on the Raspberry PI and is used to control the car remotely.
-You'll need to copy the *api* folder to the Raspberry PI and execute the following commands in order.
+You'll need to copy the *api* and *protos* folders to the Raspberry PI and execute the following commands in order.

 #### Pipenv
 Project dependencies are managed via pipenv.
 ```
-cd ~/api
+cd ~/Freenove_Three-wheeled_Smart_Car_Kit_for_Raspberry_Pi/api
 pip3 install pipenv
 pipenv install --dev
 ```